 In a rush?
 Here are our top 3 picks!

-First on our list is a medicated shampoo from Veterinary Formula Clinical Care, who uses veterinary-grade ingredients within their formulas to offer you and your dog the best care for the best price.
+Second on our list is a medicated shampoo from Veterinary Formula Clinical Care, who uses veterinary-grade ingredients within their formulas to offer you and your dog the best care for the best price.

 This shampoo features salicylic acid, coal tar, and micronized sulfur in a bid to treat a plethora of problems, including parasitic, fungal, and bacterial infections.
 This also includes yeast infections.